 From the age of 14, she went to live with her father.
 Oprah says he was strict, but she was in the mood to be disobedient during her teenage years.
 After working her way through college, she became interested in journalism and media and got her first job as a news anchor for a local TV station.

 Her emotional style did not go down well for a news programme so she was transferred to an ailing daytime chat programme.
 After Oprah had taken over, the daily chat show took off, and this later led to her own programme – The Oprah Winfrey Show.

 The Oprah Winfrey show has proved to be one of the most successful and highly watched TV programme of all time.
 It has broken many social and cultural barriers such as gay and lesbian issues.
 Oprah has also remained a powerful role model for women, and black American women in particular.
 She is credited with promoting an intimate confessional form of media communication, which has been imitated across the globe.

 In recent years, the Oprah Winfrey show has focused on issues of self-improvement, spirituality and self-help.
-Diet has also been a big issue with Oprah once successfully losing a lot of excess weight.
+Diet has also been a big issue with Oprah once successfully losing a lot of weight.
 Her subsequent diet book sold millions of copies.
-However, like many dieters Oprah has suffered from a yo-yo weight loss and gain.